 Shop garage sales and online buy & sell groups/websites – There is an overabundance of buy and sell websites, and groups to sell and buy used or new items.
 Check websites like eBay, Craigslist and search Facebook for groups for garage sale pages to buy and sell items.
 Also, shop garage sales during the year to look for gift ideas.

 Sell unwanted items – This goes with the above statement we all have unused and unwanted items that we no longer need.
 Sell them through websites, Facebook groups, and garage sales.

-Contact charities – If you really fallen on hard times there’s several local organizations and charities that can help you make Christmas a little brighter.
+Contact charities – If you’ve really fallen on hard times there’s several local organizations and charities that can help make your Christmas a little brighter.
 Check with local churches and other places to see who can help.
 In many areas, you can dial 211 to find assistance in your area.